How to measure the effectiveness of digital marketing campaigns without third-party cookies

 With Mediahawk, your performance measurement challenges are gone.
 Using first-party data, our software gives you all the analytics insight you need to make strategic and tactical decisions at every stage of your client campaigns.

-This blog was first published in May 2022, and updated in November 2023.
+This blog was first published in May 2022, and revised in July 2025.

 Man and woman using laptops.